danpeirce/scad-keyboard-cases/README.md

-# Corne Keyboard Case Modified to use a Raspberry Pi Pico
+# Corne Inspired Keyboard Case Modified to use a Raspberry Pi Pico

 This repository is a fork of https://github.com/Lenbok/scad-keyboard-cases .
 That repository is set up to allow the generation of generalized keyboard cases using